Back To Search Results

 Second-Generation Antipsychotics

-These can be administered in oral or parenteral forms.
-Risperidone, olanzapine, aripiprazole, and paliperidone are available as extended-release or long-acting injectable forms.
+These can be administered orally or parenterally.
+Risperidone, olanzapine, aripiprazole, and paliperidone are extended-release or long-acting injectable forms.
 Clozapine, asenapine, and olanzapine are available in the sublingual formulation.

 Adverse Effects

 Neuroleptic malignant syndrome is a rare but fatal adverse effect that can occur at any time during treatment with FGAs.
 The onset of symptoms is over 24 to 72 hours with increased temperature, severe muscular rigidity, confusion, agitation, elevation in white blood cell count, elevated creatinine phosphokinase concentrations, elevated liver enzymes, myoglobinuria, and acute renal failure.
 The antipsychotic should be immediately discontinued, and dantrolene 0.8 to 2.5 mg/kg every 6 hours up to 10 mg per day is the drug of choice.
-Adequate hydration, cooling, and there should be close monitoring of vital signs and serum electrolytes.
+Adequate hydration and cooling should be closely monitored, as well as vital signs and serum electrolytes.
 Though the risk of neuroleptic malignant syndrome is higher with first-generation antipsychotics, second-generation antipsychotics also cause this adverse effect.

-Second-generation antipsychotics (SGAs) have a decreased risk of extrapyramidal side effects as compared to first-generation antipsychotics.
-SGAs are associated with significant weight gain and the development of metabolic syndrome.
-The FDA recommends monitoring personal and family history of diabetes mellitus, dyslipidemia, weight, and height, waist circumference, blood pressure, fasting plasma glucose, and fasting lipid profile for all patients.
+Second-generation antipsychotics have a decreased risk of extrapyramidal side effects as compared to first-generation antipsychotics.
+Second-generation antipsychotics are associated with significant weight gain and the development of metabolic syndrome.
+The FDA recommends monitoring personal and family history of diabetes mellitus, dyslipidemia, weight and height, waist circumference, blood pressure, fasting plasma glucose, and fasting lipid profile for all patients.
 Risperidone is associated with dizziness, anxiety, sedation, and extrapyramidal side effects.
 Paliperidone can cause temperature sensitivity to hot or cold temperatures and QTc prolongation.
-Olanzapine has been associated most frequently with weight gain, increased appetite, and somnolence.
+Olanzapine is most frequently associated with weight gain, increased appetite, and somnolence.
 Quetiapine is the least likely to cause extrapyramidal side effects.
 The most common side effects of quetiapine are somnolence, orthostatic hypotension, and dizziness.
 Ziprasidone has almost no weight gain but can cause prolongation of QTc.
 Aripiprazole is the most common side effect of agitation, headache, and akathisia-like restlessness.

 Contraindications